CU-ESIIL/forest-carbon-codefest/docs/data-library/move-data-to-instance.md

 tictoc::toc()
 ```

-However, if we load and plot the data after moving it, it takes less than a second.
+However, if we load and plot the data after moving it, it takes less than a second (i.e. ~0.302 seconds).
 Even better!
-You will see far larger increases in speed as soon as you try to perform any more complex operations on the data.
+This 10x increase in speed will add up incredibly quickly as soon as you start working more intensively with the data.

 ```
 require(terra)
 require(tictoc)
-system("cp -r ~/data-store/data/iplant/home/shared/earthlab/forest_carbon_codefest/TreeMap ~/TreeMap #move the data first!! tictoc::tic()
+system("cp -r ~/data-store/data/iplant/home/shared/earthlab/forest_carbon_codefest/TreeMap ~/TreeMap") #move the data first!! tictoc::tic()
-treemap <- terra::rast("~/data-store/data/iplant/home/shared/earthlab/forest_carbon_codefest/TreeMap/treemap2016_southernrockies.tif")
+treemap <- terra::rast("~/TreeMap/treemap2016_southernrockies.tif")
 terra::plot(treemap)
 tictoc::toc()
 ```